Huge disappointment at limitations of Bovine TB Strategy Review led by Sir Charles Godfray

 “The Wildlife Trusts believe that cattle and not badgers should be the focus of efforts to eradicate bTB.
 We support the review’s recommendation that the focus of the strategy should be shifted to addressing the transmission of bTB between cattle.
 This is the main route of infection.
 Only 1 in 20 cases of bTB herd infections are transmitted directly from badgers [1], so culling badgers is not the answer.
 Several scientific studies have demonstrated that culling increases the prevalence of bTB in the badger population [2,3], and results in it spreading to other areas [4,5,6].
 We believe that more must be done by both the government and farmers to improve farm biosecurity and cattle movement controls.”

-The Wildlife Trusts have proved that badger vaccination can tackle bTB in badgers
+The Wildlife Trusts have proven that badger vaccination can tackle bTB in badgers.

 Ellie Brodie continues: